 Q: Will I be behind by choosing to start my college career in First Year College?

-A: First Year College advisors work closely with students to help them select courses that will count towards a variety of major(s).
-Students should be aware that initial placement into English, mathematics and science is determined by standardized test scores and would be the same regardless of their major.
+A: First Year College advisors work closely with students to help them select courses that will count towards a variety of majors.
+Your placement into English, mathematics and science is determined by standardized test scores and would be the same regardless of your major.
 Advisors can help students to understand the consequences of this placement.
 They also encourage students to select General Education Requirements that will be acceptable to the greatest number of majors available at the University.
 If students follow the advice of their advisors and take appropriate classes and course loads they will not be behind due to starting their college career in First Year College.
 In fact, FYC’s Assessment, has shown that our students graduate as fast or faster than a matched cohort of university students.

 Q: Will I automatically be eligible for the major of my choice?

-A: NC State has internal transfer regulations that vary from college to college and may change over time.
+A: NC State has internal transfer regulations (CODA) that vary from major to major and may change over time.
 Some of the programs have limited space and thus set high GPA standards for internal transfers.
-For this reason, we work with our students to build their academic skills so they can achieve a high GPA and matriculate into the major of their choice.
+For this reason, we work with our students to build their academic skills so they can succeed academically and matriculate into the major of their choice.
 However, there is no automatic eligibility.
 All students must meet the requirements of their selected major.

 Q: Am I required to live in the FYC Village (Tucker and Owen Halls)?